 Kikitoru is a compound Japanese verb, derived from kiku (‘listen’) and toru (‘take’).
 Kikitori is the noun form of this verb, which can be translated as ‘listen/taking.’
 In order to feel comfortable when you visit Japan, at some point you will want to start working on kikitori, or listening skills, in addition to your other studies.
 An entertaining way to do this is to watch Japanese TV shows and movies in Japanese, with English subtitles.

 Although many Japanese movies and TV shows are available on DVD, you will probably find it easier and less expensive to search YouTube or other internet streaming sites for material to watch.
 In my opinion, you will usually hear more useful Japanese if you watch TV shows, as compared to movies.
 Just search for “Japanese TV shows with English subtitles.”
-A good example is the TV show Oshin, originally broadcast in 1983-1984, consisting of 176 videos, each about 14 minutes in length.

 The animated Japanese-language DVD’s that I personally own and admire the most are from Studio Ghibli: Spirited Away, Howl’s Moving Castle, Whisper of the Heart, My Neighbor Totoro, Kiki’s Delivery Service and Castle in the Sky.
 I’m also quite fond of the four DVD’s in the Haruhi Suzumiya series.
 Two other DVD’s from Studio Ghibli, Nausicaa and Princess Mononoke, don’t seem quite as marvelous as the ones mentioned above, in part because they contain some violence that might be frightening for children, but they are still well worth watching.